 The MRTC focus is to manage, maintain, promote and improve the Mon River and Deckers Creek Rail-Trails.

 Our projects are funded by local, regional and federal grants, membership donations, and fundraising campaigns and events.
-The vote to pass the Monongalia County Parks and Trails Levy in 2016 is funding our rail-trail maintenance crew for routine maintenance.
+A successful passing of the Monongalia County Parks and Trails Levy in 2016 and in 2020 is funding our rail-trail maintenance crew for routine maintenance.
 In addition, the city of Morgantown and Marion County Commission provide funding for routine trail up-keep.

 All funding is crucial for what we do- from building neighborhood connector trails, printing trail maps, to purchasing maintenance equipment and developing trailheads.